The story of the beginnings of Axios Foods started with a merging of my passions for health, fitness, body sculpting, nutrition, and cooking.

-However, I always had a passion for fitness, from team sports as a kid, to competitive athletics in primary school, and during my searching, for myself, I came across some individuals online teaching bodybuilding with a very informed and balanced approach who I'll forever hold as role models.
+However, I always had a passion for fitness, from team sports as a kid, to competitive athletics in primary school, and during my searching for myself, I came across some individuals online teaching bodybuilding with a very informed and balanced approach who I'll forever hold as role models.

 So I did my research, studied every source of information I could on the human body and physiology, learnt all that I could about nutrition and holistic health, and threw myself headlong into training at the age of 12.

-For the next several years my growing love for bodybuilding and health provided me with a temporary path out of depression, and I eventually got passed it.
+For the next several years my growing love for bodybuilding and health provided me with a temporary path out of depression and I eventually got passed it.

-The lessons I learnt over my early years in bodybuilding where to listen as carefully as possible to those with more knowledge and experience than yourself and to constantly challenge yourself with greater goals for the love of the ability to become more.
+The lessons I learnt over my early years in bodybuilding were to listen as carefully as possible to those with more knowledge and experience than yourself and to constantly challenge yourself with greater goals for the love of the ability to become more.

 The next clear step for me was reaching a physical -and educated- point, where I could teach others how to pursue their health and fitness goals in the healthiest ways possible.